splashkit/the-programmers-field-guide/docs/part-0/01-abstraction/1-concepts.md

 From a programmer's perspective, assembler code is much easier to work with than machine code, though there are still issues with the use of assembler code.
 Firstly Assembly is bound to the instruction set of the CPU that you are targeting, meaning that if you want to support other kinds of CPU you will need to rewrite the program.
 The other main issue with assembler code is that while it is more understandable, you are still working with the primitive instructions of the CPU.
 Working at this level takes considerable effort to write even simple programs.

 Assembly languages were first developed in the 1950s, and were known as a **Second Generation** programming languages.
-This step forward did make programming easier, but the tools have advanced since then and now we can work at an even higher level of abstraction.
+This step forward does make programming easier, but we can use abstraction again, and move to a higher level of abstraction to achieve more with less effort.

 ### Source Code and the Compiler

 The next step in programming language evolution moved from machine level instructions to something more human readable.
 These languages, known as **Third Generation Languages**, use move advanced programs than assemblers to convert their instructions into machine code.
-Programs written in these languages have their code converted to machine code by a **compiler**.
+Programs written in these languages have their code converted to machine code by a **compiler** or **interpreters**.

 A **Compiler** is a program that converts **Source Code** into machine code that is saved into an executable file called a *Program*.
 The program can then be executed independent of the compiler and the source code.
+An **interpreter** skips the intermediate steps of saving the machine code, and just executes the code as the program is read.
+This is slower, and means you need to have the interpreter to run the program, but this gives you additional flexibility that can be hard to achieve otherwise.

+We will focus on compiled languages.

 Internally, a compiler will perform a number of steps: